Mapping, Filtering and Reducing in PHP

 }

-Again sadly PHP’s syntax leaves a lot to be desired in regard to declaration of lambda functions and immutable arrays.
-However, again the intent of the code to me has been significantly improved from the original imperative solution.
+Again, PHP’s syntax leaves a lot to be desired regarding the declaration of lambda functions and immutable arrays.
+However, I believe the intent of the code has been significantly improved from the original imperative solution.